SergioChan96/Chinese_OCR/README.md

 # Ideas for transformation and comparing
 - Use SIFT to compare images
 - make combination of filters to detect edges and corners
+- compare binary images to grayscale images for accuracy and speed

 # Future tasks that could be done but arent necessary
 - Train neural network to do the same task without filters